Kingston, NY and Somerville, MA (2017–21)

-I walk the city streets, seeking solace within this new place—it has been decades since I have been surrounded by so much cement.
-What I find are metaphors for my personal discomfort in the urban environment.
-While I now call this place “home,” I am aware that my residency is transient, that I am simply a visitor.
-I have been in limbo ever since I moved away from my childhood home two decades ago.
-It was then that I first realized everything is temporary: innocence, homes, and life.
+I walk the city streets in search of solace—it has been decades since I have been surrounded by so much cement.
+This city is not so different from the urban setting of my childhood home, yet the desire remains to feel “at home” again.
+I have been in limbo since moving away from my childhood home two decades ago; it was then that I first realized everything is temporary.
 From an adult perspective, I have come to recognize this constant shift through experience.

 What I learned in the garden of my childhood is that I feel most “at home” in the tunnels underneath the ferns.
-These days, I take walks on the sidewalk instead of in the garden.
-As I walk, I wonder how we got here; Nature is only available in constructed pockets, cracks, and crevices.
+As I wander the city grid, I wonder how we got here; nature is only available in constructed pockets, cracks, and crevices.
 I am but a visitor to nature, alienated by a slathering of sidewalks, fences, and vinyl siding.
 From my steamy window I crave the outside, and yet I too must tame the wild.
 Like the house mice, turkeys, and wildflowers alike, I settle into place.